ntpz870817/Chamaeleo/docs/contributor_manual.md

 If you have other packages, Please add them here.

-When choosing the external package you need, you need to consider the problems caused by different systems and focus on the reliability of the source of the package.
+While choosing external packages, you need to consider the problems caused by different systems and focus on the reliability of the source of the package.
 For example, the Windows version of Python has no "termios" module.
-We do not want situations where we cannot develop or use this kit because of the external packages.
+Failures of development or usage caused by external packages should be avoid.
 In addition, some non-robust external packages may lead to instability or even collapse of the kit.